mozilla/solitude/docs/topics/security.rst

 Encryption
 ========================

-Currently we use `django-mysql-aesfield <https://github.com/andymckay/django-mysql-aesfield>`_ to provide encryption on key fields.
+Currently we use `django-aesfield <https://github.com/andymckay/django-aesfield>`_ to provide encryption on key fields.
 We'd recommend more levels of database encryption or file system encryption.

-The encryption uses MySQL AES to do this.
+The encryption uses AES to do this.

 Encrypted fields: